Vtsrinivas07/AI-powered-skill-assessment-agent/README.md

 ---

-## Demo

-> Record your demo video and add the link here.

----

 ## Features

 - 📄 **PDF & text input** — accepts job descriptions and resumes in `.pdf` or `.txt` format